GlaucousGlaucus/Customer-Care-Management-System/README.md

 -   Gives your business a competitive advantage by offering great customer service which gets attached to your company’s brand.

-The reason I have chosen this topic for my project is that one of my cousins is working in such a department and they are having trouble in managing all the issues, complaints and data manually and a software would certainly help them in their task and this project is also a part of CBSE requirements.

 This project is aimed to mainly provide customer care management program for e-commerce/online shopping.

 This project provides numerous tools for better customer interactions and efficient data analysis.